 Semester 5 | Semester 6 |

-There are a plethora of career options after completing BSc Horticulture Science.
+There are a plethora of career options after completing BSc in Horticulture Science.
 For instance, one can explore Agriculture research by pursuing higher studies, work as horticulturist, farm manager, agricultural consultant, etc.

 One can find a job in academics or industries where agro products are manufactured.
 Some popular BSc Horticulture jobs are mentioned below.